Mad Dogs & Englishmen (album)

 In 2005, Mad Dogs & Englishmen was released as a two-disc deluxe edition set through Universal Records to commemorate the album's 35th anniversary.

 In 2006, Mad Dogs & Englishmen was released as a six-disc box set under the title Mad Dogs & Englishmen: The Complete Fillmore East Concerts by Hip-O Select.
-Both early and late shows from March 27 and 28, 1970, were released in their entirety.
+Both early and late shows from 27 and 28 March 1970, were released in their entirety.

 Background

 According to the liner notes, Cocker needed to put together a band quickly for a U.S. tour that his management had organized.
 He was informed only on 12 March 1970 about the tour which would start on 20 March.
 Russell recruited the musicians, many from his prior association with Delaney & Bonnie (Rita Coolidge, Carl Radle, Jim Price, Jim Horn, Jim Keltner and Jim Gordon).
 Chris Stainton was held over from Cocker's Grease Band and Cocker's producer Denny Cordell was part of the backing vocalists, as was Nicole Barclay of the band Fanny, and Claudia Lennear, the supposed subject of the Rolling Stones' hit, "Brown Sugar".

-The tour was filmed, resulting in the theatrically-released concert film of the same name.
+The tour was filmed, resulting in the theatrically released concert film of the same name.